 How do purchasers claim their rebates?

-If you have a presence at the point of sale, you can issue purchasers with claim codes that you have downloaded from Rbate.
-Otherwise, you can still avoid the expense of verifying rebate eligibility by attaching Rbate's secure labels to your products, with or without the requirement for point-of-sale activation
+If you have a presence at the point of sale, you can issue purchasers with Claim Codes that you have downloaded from Rbate.
+Otherwise, you can still avoid the expense of verifying rebate eligibility by attaching Rbate's secure cards to your products, with or without the requirement for point-of-sale activation

 You need not provide a rebate to all purchasers.
-For example, you may like to only supply a claim code (as a sticker or otherwise) to purchasers who redeem a coupon.
+For example, you may like to only supply a Claim Code (as a card or otherwise) to purchasers who redeem a coupon.
 Another possibility is to advertise a cash rebate that makes your product free or less expensive for those who send you proof that they have purchased a competing product.
 This encourages sampling, which may lead to consumers switching preferred brands.